Plastic & metal lid recycling

-What plastic items we accept:
+What plastic caps & lids we accept:

-What small metal items we accept:
+What metal caps & lids we accept:

 ✔️ Metal screw bottle tops